 Now we’ve discussed the difference between pending and contingent and outlined some common statues attributed to both states, let’s look at some ways to win properties:

 Ask your agent to contact the listing agent

 Your agent can make inquiries into the present state of the contracted offer.
 Ask them to find out what inspections have taken place?
 Will they currently accept backup offers?
 And, how do both the buyer and seller currently feel about the deal?
 Use this information to your advantage.

 Try making an offer without contingencies

 Making an offer without contingencies or waiving contingencies can be attractive to sellers.
 It gives them the option to pressure their current buyer or set aside negotiations and drop their contingencies altogether.

 If you’ve discovered your dream property, you could write a personal plea to its current owners.
 If they’re currently displeased with negotiations, sending a competitive offer alongside your letter could convince them to sell to you instead of present bidders.

 Now that you understand the difference between contingent vs pending, you’re in a great position to start buying and selling properties.
 However, if you want to sell your home fast, our team of property experts can help.

-We pay cash for single- and multi-family townhouses, houses, or apartment properties “as is” in Texas, Georgia, and Florida.
+We pay cash for single- and multi-family townhouses, houses, or apartment properties “as is” in Alabama, Georgia, and Florida.
 In just five minutes, we can make you a cash offer using our advanced buying tools.

 For a free, no-obligation estimate, call (855) 931-4635 or fill out this form on our website today.